You know how I’ve told you before that the most important thing you can do when taking your little angel to school is

 All the yelling!
 I’d had enough.

 Once I got to wherever it was I was supposed to get to and had my kids and their backpacks safely in the car, I pulled up ahead of the carpool line and got out of the car.
-I said I’d be right back, but the two kids in the back seat had a look of horror on their faces.
+I said I’d be right back, but the two kids in the back seat had a look of horror on their faces—the kind kids have perfected by middle school.

 The kids began to slide down in their seats a little.

 I headed on foot back to the carpool line and told the three different teachers that they needed to settle down, that they were too uptight, and pointed out that each of them had yell-told me and my two kids a different story as to where to go when.

 I said that all this hollering and panicking and bossing and contradicting each other was unnecessary since we all had the same goal of getting the heck out of there quickly.

 I urged the teachers who, judging by their attitudes, were obviously being punished by having to do carpool duty, to calm the hay down and not get everyone upset.
 I don’t know what good it did because they all looked at each other like it was someone else’s fault that middle school carpool was stressful.

 And then the teachers looked at me like, Lady, get back in your car.

 Which I turned to do, but I could see my kids were gone.